 Required assumption Basis of Assumption Significant Changes Discount rates for life insurance contracts - all product groups Risk free discount rates have been adopted for life insurance contracts where the benefits are not contractually linked to the performance of backing asset pools.
 The risk free discount rates have been determined based on the Treasury risk discount rates and the term of the contract liabilities.
-The discount rates used: - 2017: 2.08% to 3.43% (2016: 3.00%) Inflation - all product groups Determined based on Treasury forecasts.
-(2016: Determined based on economists forecasts) The inflation rates used: - 2017: 2.0% (2016: 2.0%) Future renewal expense - for policies Future renewal expense have been set based on experience analyses conducted by the Company as well as the Actuary's expectation of future expense levels, with an allowance for future inflation.
-The future renewal expense used: - 2017: \$185 (2016: \$175) Taxation rates Rates of taxation have been set with regard to current tax laws.
-Taxation rates used: - 2017; 28% (2016: 28%) Mortality rates Risk product mortality rates based on reinsurance rates smoker/non-smoker adjusted reinsurance expenses and margins Mortality rates used: - Reinsurance rates for the particular related product group adjusted for expense, profit margins, and experience.
+The discount rates used: - 2018: 1.76% to 4.75% (2017: 2.08% to 3.43%) Inflation - all product groups Determined based on Treasury forecasts.
+(2016: Determined based on economists forecasts) The inflation rates used: - 2018: 2.0% (2017: 2.0%) Future renewal expense - for policies Future renewal expense have been set based on experience analyses conducted by the Company as well as the Actuary's expectation of future expense levels, with and allowance for future inflation.
+The future renewal expense used: - 2018: \$130 for Funeral Plan and \$200 for other products.
+(2017: \$185) Taxation rates Rates of taxation have been set with regard to current tax laws.
+Taxation rates used: - 2018: 28% (2017: 28%) Mortality rates Risk product mortality rates based on reinsurance rates smoker/non-smoker adjusted reinsurance expenses and margins Mortality rates used: - Reinsurance rates for the particular related product group adjusted for expense, profit margins, and experience.
 Discontinuances Discontinuance rates have been assumed consistent with the Company's recent experience.
 Assumed discontinuance rates vary by related product group and vary according to the length of time business has been in-force.
 Discontinuance rates have been adjusted in line with experience.
 Surrender value No policies have surrender values.
 N/A Participation No policies participate in profits.
 N/A